The role of the Governing Body

 The Governing Body meets once a term for a business meeting and each of the main committees also meet once a term.

 The main committees are as follows:

-Admissions, Staff, Conciliation, Finance, Curriculum and Pupil Welfare, Property, Personnel and Pay.
+Admissions, Audit, Curriculum and Pupil Welfare, Finance, Personnel, Property and Review.

 The Governing Body comprises: